Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Neutrino Oscillation Probability in Short Baseline Experiment

-where $E_{\nu}$ is the neutrino energy (in MeV), $L$ is the path length (in m) between the source and the detector, and $\Delta m^2_{41}$ is the squared masses difference (in eV$^2$) between the two neutrino mass eigen-states.
+where $E_{\nu}$ is the \antinue energy (in MeV), $L$ is the path length (in m) between the source and the detector, and $\Delta m^2_{41}$ is the squared masses difference (in eV$^2$) between the two (anti)neutrino mass eigen-states.
 The ASN oscillation parameters $\Delta m^2_{41}$ and $\sin^22\theta_{14}$ are represented by

 where $U_{e4}$ = $\sin\theta_{14}$, one of the elements of unitary mixing matrix.
-The combined analysis of data obtained by NEOS and DANSS collaborations give the present the best-fit values of ASN oscillation parameters as $\Delta m^2_{41} \simeq $ 1.30 eV$^{2}$ and $\sin^22\theta_{14} \simeq$ 0.049 ~\cite{Gariazzo:2018mwd}.
-Similar values are also observed from the global analysis~\cite{Dentler:2018sju}.
+The combined analysis of data obtained by NEOS and DANSS collaborations provides the present best-fit values of ASN oscillation parameters as $\Delta m^2_{41} \simeq $ 1.30 eV$^{2}$ and $\sin^22\theta_{14} \simeq$ 0.049 ~\cite{Gariazzo:2018mwd}.
+These findings align with the results of a global analysis~\cite{Dentler:2018sju}.
 With these values of ASN mixing parameters, experimentally, the possible existence of sterile neutrinos at short baseline can be observed by finding the distortions of the $\antinue$ energy spectrum which is otherwise absent in three active neutrino oscillation.